-Today, ACEN has over 3.3 GW of capacity in operations and under commissioning, and about 1.5 GW of capacity under construction.
-We expect to continue our rapid expansion through 2024 as we work towards our aspiration.
+Today, ACEN has over 3.3 GW of capacity in operations and under commissioning, and

+about 1.5 GW of capacity under construction.

+We expect to continue our rapid expansion

 through 2024 as we work towards our aspiration to reach 20 GW of renewables capacity by 2030.